Header link June 22, 2020

 Highlights of the institute include:

-• An introduction to forest science concepts and management challenges from practicing natural resource professionals;
+• An introduction to forest and watershed science concepts and management challenges from practicing natural resource professionals

-• Gaining an increased understanding and appreciation of California’s forest ecosystems and the complex issues involved in managing the natural resources in public and private forestlands;
+• An increased understanding and appreciation of California’s forest and riparian ecosystems and the complex issues involved in managing natural resources on public and private lands

-• Field experiences to observe a variety of forest management styles and the process of processing wood from forest to mill and biomass energy plant;
+• Field experiences to observe a variety of forest management styles and the task of processing wood from forest to mill and biomass energy plant

-• Receiving a $300 stipend upon completion of a curriculum project post-program;
+• A $200 stipend upon completion of a curriculum project post-program

-• Receiving Project Learning Tree (PLT) and Project WET;
+• Project Learning Tree (PLT) and Project WET activity guides

 • Print-friendly